-As a professionally qualified, Relate-trained relationship specialist, I help couples; families and individuals in Buckinghamshire and Hertfordshire manage and enhance their relationships by improving communication and by helping them develop a better appreciation of their own and others’ relationship needs.
+As a professionally qualified, Relate-trained relationship specialist with more than 10 years experience, I help couples and individuals in West Sussex manage and enhance their relationships by improving communication and by helping them develop a better appreciation of their own and others’ relationship needs.

 When facing relationship issues and crises, I work with my clients to resolve ongoing conflict, reach important decisions, and importantly; make desired changes.

 Life can throw up problems that can affect even the strongest of relationships, often causing communication to breakdown just at a time when it is needed most.
 Working together, I support my clients in maintaining or developing a healthy relationship while these other problems are overcome.

 I work confidentially with clients and my practice conveniently covers the areas of East Preston, Rustington, Angmering, Ferring, Goring, Littlehampton Arundel and Worthing.

 All psychotherapists and counsellors will talk about relationships but not all psychotherapists and counsellors specialise in relationships.

 - Qualified in Couple Therapy for Depression; working with IAPT

 - Registered Member of the British Association for Counselling and Psychotherapy (BACP), currently working towards full accreditation.

 How I work – theoretical approach: